Understanding Sources of Demographic Predictability in Brain MRI via Disentangling Anatomy and Contrast: Discussion

 In this study, we go beyond showing that demographic attributes can be predicted from brain MRI to address a more fundamental question: where does this signal originate?
 By explicitly decomposing MRI into anatomy-focused and contrast-dependent representations, we provide a principled framework that allows the demographic signal to be attributed to distinct sources, enabling mechanistic insights rather than mere quantification of its presence.

 Our results consistently show that the majority of the demographic signal is preserved in anatomy-focused representations, establishing structural variation as the dominant contributor.
 This aligns with biological expectations for age and is plausible for sex, given known morphological differences \cite{agesexbrain,sexhandednesscerebral,sexdifferencesmeta}, and there is evidence that relative brain volume can differ across racial and ethnic groups~\cite{racebrain,corticalracebrain}.
-At the same time, contrast-only embeddings retain stable, above-chance predictive performance across datasets and sequences.
-Although weaker than anatomy-based models, this effect is systematic and reproducible, suggesting that acquisition characteristics form structured patterns that correlate with demographic distributions.
+At the same time, contrast embeddings retain stable, above-chance predictive performance across datasets and sequences which might be due to population-level acquisition correlations or minor disentanglement leakage.

 These findings carry important implications.
-Because a substantial portion of the demographic signal resides in anatomical structure, approaches that focus exclusively on acquisition harmonization or intensity normalization may not fully address demographic predictability in downstream applications such as Alzheimer’s disease detection.
-At the same time, strategies that indiscriminately suppress anatomical variation could inadvertently affect clinically meaningful information.
-Therefore, effective mitigation strategies should explicitly account for both anatomical and acquisition-dependent sources of demographic signal, for example by combining representation-level debiasing with careful evaluation of how each source influences specific clinical tasks, ensuring that bias reduction generalizes across domains.
+Because a substantial portion of the demographic signal resides in anatomical structure, approaches that focus exclusively on acquisition harmonization or intensity normalization are unlikely to fully mitigate demographic predictability in downstream applications such as Alzheimer's disease detection.
+Conversely, strategies that indiscriminately remove anatomical variation risk suppressing clinically meaningful information.
+Effective bias mitigation should therefore focus on identifying and controlling the specific anatomical features that contribute to demographic signal while preserving those relevant to the clinical task.
+Acquisition-related variations should be addressed when they introduce additional demographic information, particularly in site-specific settings.

 A limitation of this study is the imbalanced racial composition of the included datasets, particularly ADNI, where only 84 participants (5.2\%) are Black.
 Although balanced accuracy mitigates the effect of class imbalance on the reported metrics, the small minority-class size limits the statistical reliability of race prediction results.
 Future work should evaluate these effects in more demographically representative cohorts.